sh0aibsha1kh/random-marketplace-api/README.md

 ## Documentation

-### Shopify Marketplace API Documentation

 Once you launch the server and access the page (http://localhost:4000), all of the API documentation will be available by clicking the green **SCHEMA** button on the right.

 ![alt text][schema]

 A tutorial on sample end-to-end flows of the application can be seen below.

-### Additional Documentation

-Check out the additional documentation for more information and further discussion:
-- [PROCESS.md][process_doc] - describes the process of how this API was built from the very beginning
-- [GRAPHQL.md][graphql_doc] - summarizes how the schema was designed, and how the resolvers were implemented
-- [SECURITY.md][security] - outlines the security measures implemented in the API
-- [TESTING.md][testing] - focuses on testing of the API to ensure robustness

 ## Getting Started